Dementia with Lewy bodies

 It is upsetting, but knowing what to expect can help with planning ahead.
 Someone with Lewy body dementia is likely to need a lot of care as the condition progresses.
 They may eventually need residential care.

 How long someone may live varies and is difficult to predict.
-On average, people live between 5 to 7 years after diagnosis.
+On average, people live between five and eight years after diagnosis.

-Dementia describes a range of symptoms affecting the brain, including memory loss and confusion.
+Dementia describes a range of symptoms that affect the brain, including memory loss and confusion.
 Dementia with Lewy bodies is a particular type, caused by the build-up of protein deposits in the brain.
-See section, What is dementia with Lewy bodies? for more information.

 More on this topic